-That’s surely because they feel very high-end and their design always looks so curated and intentional.
+That’s sure because they feel very high-end and their design always looks curated and intentional.

-By creating a seamless connection between home and patio, indoor-outdoor spaces are inherently biophilic and have features that work in favour of our wellbeing.
-Which is a good reason to like a design, isn’t it?
+By creating a seamless connection between home and terrace, indoor-outdoor spaces are the quintessential example of biophilic design and have various features that work in favour of our wellbeing.

-So here is a roundup of the biophilic features that make indoor-outdoor spaces so good for wellbeing.
+So here is a roundup of the biophilic elements that make indoor-outdoor spaces so good for wellbeing.

 The many advantages of full-height windows

-Full-height windows are probably THE most important ingredient of indoor-outdoor spaces and they contribute to their biophilic score in more than one way.
+Full-height windows are probably the most important ingredient of indoor-outdoor spaces, and they can be defined as a biophilic feature for more than one reason.

 Greenery is another obvious element that makes indoor-outdoor spaces biophilic.
 But it’s not just the greenery outdoors that counts.
-Having lush greenery indoors (like a garden wall design) can really merge the home with its surroundings, making indoor and outdoor feel like one unique space.
-Not to mention the air-cleaning properties that plants can bring indoors!
+Having lush greenery indoors – like a living wall – can truly merge the home with its surroundings, making indoor and outdoor feel like one unique space.

 Lighting for wellbeing

-It might seem strange, but the strong connection with nature that indoor-outdoor spaces create also impacts the way we use artificial lighting.
-When the sun sets, it will feel more natural to slightly dim the lights indoors.
-This is a little move but it can make a giant impact on our wellbeing! (more about it on the post about Human Centric Lighting.)
+When the sun sets, it will feel more natural to dim the lights indoors too.
+This is a little move, but one that has a giant impact on wellbeing!

 For an indoor-outdoor space to be fully effective, it’s important that the outdoor is just as inviting as the interior.